JetBrains/intellij-sdk-docs/basics/persisting_state_of_components.md

 Older components use the [`JDOMExternalizable`](upsource:///platform/util/src/com/intellij/openapi/util/JDOMExternalizable.java) interface for persisting state.
 It uses the `readExternal()` method for reading the state from a JDOM element, and `writeExternal()` to write the state to it.

-`JDOMExternalizable` implementations can store the state in attributes and sub-elements manually, or use the [`DefaultJDOMExternalizer`](upsource:///platform/util/src/com/intellij/openapi/util/DefaultJDOMExternalizer.java) class to store the values of all public fields automatically.
+Implementations can store the state in attributes and sub-elements manually, or use the [`DefaultJDOMExternalizer`](upsource:///platform/util/src/com/intellij/openapi/util/DefaultJDOMExternalizer.java) class to store the values of all public fields automatically.

-When the component's class implements the `JDOMExternalizable` interface, the components save their state in the following files:
+Components save their state in the following files:

-* Project-level components save their state to the project (`.ipr`) file.
-However, if the workspace option in the `plugin.xml` file is set to `true`, the component saves its configuration to the workspace (`.iws`) file instead.
+* Project-level: project (`.ipr`) file.
+However, if the workspace option in the `plugin.xml` file is set to `true`, then workspace (`.iws`) file will be used instead.
-* Module-level components save their state to the module (`.iml`) file.
+* Module-level: module (`.iml`) file.